-CULTURE Cultures are often divided into 2 parts - the areas dealing with social structure - everything from the family up to complex governments; and symbolic aspects - religion, ethics, belief systems folklore and so on.
+CULTURE Cultures are often divided into 3 parts - the areas dealing with technology (which we have been discussing); social structure - everything from the family up to complex governments; and symbolic aspects - religion, ethics, belief systems folklore and so on.

 In the early days of anthropology the anthropologists were very involved with evolution - it was the "spirit of the times".
 Lyell had postulated geological evolution, Darwin biological evolution and early social scientists were talking about the evolution of societies.
 Some of that is apparent in the developmental sequences from hunting and gathering through horticulture to agriculture.